neilthawani/panhandle/Notes.md

 TODO:
-Remove unnecessary packages and files.
+Verify unnecessary packages and files are removed
+Port files lib to open source repository on its own

 End-result should produce folder structure from handlebars-to-html README: